devaforgestudios-afk/TermoLoad/README.md

 ### Downloads State File

-Active and past downloads are saved to `downloads_state.json` so progress is preserved across restarts.
+Active and past downloads are saved per-user to `~/downloads_state.json` (Windows: `C:\Users\<You>\downloads_state.json`) so progress is preserved across restarts.
+For backward compatibility, the app will read a legacy `downloads_state.json` from the app folder if present.

 Example entry:

 ```json
 {